pshah116/Electronics-R-US/README.md

 •	Which months and products performed the best / worst?
 Is there seasonality?

-•How has the loyalty program impacted AOV, customer growth, and engagement over time?
+•Should we continue the loyalty program?
+How has the loyalty program impacted AOV, customer growth, and engagement over time?

 •	What are the refund rates for different products and how does it compare between loyalty and non-loyalty customers?
 What regions experienced the highest refund rates?